alban-read/M1-MICRO-FORTH/M1MicroForth.md

 PARAMS also checks that the stack is deep enough so this word can also help with error detection.

+It is also a fast way to load up to 8 arguments into the locals when a word starts up.

 **PCHK**

 n PCHK